forlilab/Ringtail/README.md

 - If reading from Vina PDBQTs/using storing all poses, the number of rows in the Results table should match the `number of ligands` * `number of output poses`.

 ### Potential pitfalls
-When importing DLG files into a database with Ringtail, the files must have interaction analysis already performed.
-This is specified with `-C 1` when running [AutoDock-GPU](https://github.com/ccsb-scripps/AutoDock-GPU).

-Any PDBQT files specified through any of the input options will be read by `rt_process_vs.py` as receptor files, even if the files actually represent ligands.
+Any PDBQT files specified through any of the input options in ADGPU mode will be read by `rt_process_vs.py` as receptor files, even if the files actually represent ligands.
 Therefore, ligand PDBQT files should not be present in any directories given with `--file_path`.

 Occassionally, errors may occur during database reading/writing that corrupt the database.
 If this occurs and you start running into unclear errors related to the SQLite3 package, it is recommended to delete the existing database and re-write it from scratch.